“The position of the artist is humble. He is essentially a channel.”

 In addition, I want to ask the same question to those of you who are artists also.

-Without a doubt, there are a handful of books that I’ve written that I deem my best and most important:
+Without a doubt, there are a small number of books that I’ve written that I deem my best and most important (these are in no particular order):

-As far as I’m concerned, if I was forced to burn all my books and leave behind only five, it would be these five.
+As far as I’m concerned, if I was forced to burn all my books and leave behind only a small number, it would be the above.